rikhuijzer/xrcf/README.md

 # xrcf

-A compiler framework to enable the rapid development of programming language compilers
+A compiler framework for fast language development

 ## Notes